ricardolima-xyz/easyjsonform/README.md

 ## When you need just a _form_, not a `<form>`.

-**EasyJsonForm is a javascript form builder framework.
-Forms are created visually and are descripted as json objects.
-The form data is also descripted as json objects.**
+**EasyJsonForm is a javascript form building library.
+Forms can be visually created and are internally represented as json objects.
+Form data are also represented as json objects.**

+## Why a form builder?

-You, developer, probably know how to build `<form>` structures, but let's suppose you are developing an application where users, by nature, need to create forms.
+You, developer, probably know how to build `<form>` structures, but let's suppose you are developing an application where end users need to create forms.
 Examples of such applications are:**

 - Survey systems
 - Homework submission systems

+EasyJsonForm makes that task easy for your application user.

 ## Key features

-- Real world types: Multiple choice instead of checkbox
-- Visual form builder focused on the end-user
+- Visual form builder focused on end-users
+- (Forms and form data are descripted in JSON
+- Real world types: "Multiple choice" instead of "checkbox"
-- Pure javascript, no dependencies
+- Pure ES6 javascript, no dependencies
-- ...but easily styled with Bootstrap or your preferred css classes and styles!
+- Can be easily styled with Bootstrap or your preferred css classes and styles!
-- Forms and form data are descripted in JSON

-## Phase 1: Builder

-You can write your own JSON to build a form if you want, but we offer a user interface to visually build your form.

-- With the builder, users can intuitivelly create their forms.
-- Internally, the builder stores the form structure as a json string that can be easily stored by your application and retrieved by EasyJsonForm.

-## Phase 2: Form
+## The builder

+EasyJsonForm features a user interface that enables users to visually create their forms.
+Internally, the form data is represented as a json object.
+This Json can be reloaded by the builder for further changes or be transformed into a form.

+## The forms

-Once the form structure is created, now it is time for the other users to fill up the form.
+Once the form json is created, it can be tranformed to a form so other users are able to fill it up.
+Submitted form data are also represented as json objects so data can be easily manipulated by, for example, your PHP or javascript application.

-- With the structure, EasyJsonForm can build the form for the other users to fill.
-- The filled-up form is also represented internally by a json file, so you can easily save it on the database and manipulate it in javascript or PHP.

 ---